stefangal/newpy/README.md

 <hr>
 ## OVERVIEW:
 Open new Python project by building the structure and prepare files automatically.
+Very lightweight version of cookiecutter which in this case is build on using config.ini file.
+All the settings should be set there and you are ready to go.

 #### TODO:
    - [x] **Folders** structure builder